ZeroMeOut/FoodAI/README.md

 # FoodAI
- A skeleton for a gpt powered food assistant that runs on the terminal A little project that has potential but I'm not motivated to continue.
+  A skeleton for a gpt powered food assistant that runs on the terminal.
+  A little project that has potential but I'm not motivated to continue.
   Feel free to do whatever with it :)

  # Instructions
  * Install the required libraries via the the requirements.txt